vangoghworldwide/linkedart/README.md

 ### Getty vocabularies
 Linked Art prescribes the use of the [Getty vocabularies](http://vocab.getty.edu/) (AAT, ULAN and TGN) to describe the metadata values, such as the materials, locations, and museums.
 Van Gogh Worldwide follows this best practice.
 This means that you provide the URIs of concepts from the Getty vocabularies in your artwork metadata.
 The documentation below includes the URIs of Getty concepts that are relevant for Vincent van Gogh.
 Please feel free to share additional URIs of Getty concepts where needed.

-In your data you can directly use the URIs of Getty Concept.
+In your data you can directly use the URIs of Getty Concepts.
 There is no need to add information about these concepts such as the pref and alt labels.
-Van Gogh Worldwide already contains all iformation about the Getty concepts.
+Van Gogh Worldwide already contains all information about the Getty concepts.

 You can also use the terms from your own thesauri provided they contain links (skos:exactMatch) to the Getty vocabularies (See for an example: [JSON-LD playground](https://json-ld.org/playground/#startTab=tab-expanded&json-ld=https%3A%2F%2Fraw.githubusercontent.com%2Fvangoghworldwide%2Flinkedart%2Fmaster%2Fexamples%2Fjsonld%2Fskos.jsonld) | [RDF/XML](https://github.com/vangoghworldwide/linkedart/blob/master/examples/rdfxml/skos.rdf.xml)).
 In case you do not provide links to the Getty vocabularies your data is still accepted, but be aware that it will be ignored in various functions of [vangoghworldwide.org](https://vangoghworldwide.org).
 The website builds upon the concepts from the Getty vocabularies to provide an integrated view over the distributed data.
 For example, the facet filters only show concepts from AAT, TGN and ULAN.